wen0750/py_sitemap/README.md

 # py_sitemap
 A site map generator, developed in Python, automatically generates a site map in an .XML file format.
-It also incorporates a SQLite database to store page records, allowing you to track updates or modifications easily.
+It also incorporates a SQLite database to store page records, allowing you to track updates or modifications of the every page easily.